 Interplanting: Plant winter squash with bush beans, corn, dill, eggplant, lettuce, cucumbers, summer squash, and tomatoes.

-Container Growing: Squash are not a good choice for container growing.
+Container Growing: Squashes are not a good choice for container growing.
 They require significant room to spread and grow.

 - 4-3 weeks before the last frost in spring: start seed indoors for transplanting into the garden later.

 - 2-3 weeks after the last frost in spring: transplant seedlings to the garden.